Section 508 Program Management Office

 Section 508 Refresh:

-On January 18, 2017, the Access Board published a final rule that jointly updates requirements for information and technology covered by Section 508 of the Rehabilitation Act and Section 255 of the Communication Act.
+On January 18, 2017, the U.S. Access Board published a final rule that jointly updates requirements for information and technology covered by Section 508 of the Rehabilitation Act and Section 255 of the Communication Act.
 The Section 255 Guidelines address access to telecommunications products and services and apply to manufacturers of telecommunication equipment.

 Summary of Section 508 Technical Standards